OrdnanceSurvey/osngd-resources/styling/stylesheets/geoserver-stylesheets-sld/contextual/README.md

 - Structure (str-fts-structure)

 The name of this Layer Group is the ‘layer’ your web map service (WMS) will need to call.
-Although every feature is styled, for use as a general contextual map we have commented some of them out by default.
-The scale denominators have been set to allow viewing between **1:1,000** and **1:15,000**, although this will vary slightly by resolution.

 ## Additional information